tylerrcady/JID-4301-Poolerz/Installation Guide/InstallingGuide.md

 # Requirements
 * Mongo Database -- note: in order to access Poolerz data, your email should be added to the database
 * React/Node.js (instructions to download is below)
+* API and authentication keys (refer to 'Adding Environment Variable File' section for more info)

 # Installation
 ## Downloading Node.js